hermangroup/docs/wallets/hardware.rst

 The $129 KeepKey hardware wallet features a large screen and 100% open source firmware to guarantee the security of your private keys.
-KeepKey has supported Dash since firmware version 4.2.10, released on March 28, 2017, and added support for InstantSend in firmware version 5.7.2, released on September 5, 2018.
-Follow these instructions to begin using Dash on your KeepKey device.
+KeepKey has supported Historia since firmware version 4.2.10, released on March 28, 2017, and added support for InstantSend in firmware version 5.7.2, released on September 5, 2018.
+Follow these instructions to begin using Historia on your KeepKey device.

 - Site: https://www.keepkey.com
 - Review: https://coincentral.com/keepkey-wallet-review
 - Shop: https://keepkey.myshopify.com/
 - Product video: https://vimeo.com/133811189

-It is also possible to operate a Dash masternode using your KeepKey.
+It is also possible to operate a Historia masternode using your KeepKey.
 See here for details.

 Ledger